uvdsl/solid-oidc-client-browser/README.md

 ## Example usage in a Vue app

-I use [Vue](https://vuejs.org/) for my apps, so here is a quick usage example.
+I use [Vue](https://vuejs.org/) for my apps.
+If you want to see how this library is used in a Vue app, look at my [Solid App Template (Vue Edition)](https://github.com/uvdsl/solid-app-template-vue).

+Here is a quick usage example.
 It should (TM) work the same with the other frameworks...
 Let me know.

 ```ts
 import { reactive } from "vue";